rashevskyv/dbi/README_ENG.md

 * **Browse SD Card** —  installation of `NSP`/`NSZ`/`XCI`/`XCZ` files from the memory card.
 * **Browse USB0 Drive** — installation of `NSP`/`NSZ`/`XCI`/`XCZ` files from an external exFAT/FAT32 USB drive, such as a flash drive, hard drive, etc.
 * **Install title from DBIbackend** installation of NSP/NSZ/XCI/XCZ files from a PC via USB 2.0 or 3.0 cable using the included program dbibackend. *Hotkey* for this option: **(Y)** button.
-* **Install title from Gamecard** — this option appears when a game card is inserted into the Switch and allows for the installation of a game from the game card to the console's microSD card or internal NAND memory.
+* **Install title from Gamecard** — this option appears when a game card is inserted into the Switch and allows for the installation of a game from the game card to the console's SD card or internal NAND memory.
 * **Home server** — starting with version v150, it is possible to install games over the network (HTTP) via WiFi without wires or a LAN-USB adapter.
 More details about this below.
 * **Browse installed applications** — view installed games, the total number of games installed, view time spent on a game and the number of times it has been launched, check for errors, transfer game data between internal memory, memory card, and back, selectively or continuously delete games and accompanying LayeredFS mods, view the presence of updates and DLC, manually remove DLC/updates/LayeredFS (LFS) mod, and the Reset Required version function to reset the system update check for a selected game. *Hotkey* for this option: **(L)** button.
 * **Cleanup orphaned files** — automatic cleaning of unnecessary deleted game files, if any.
 * **Browse tickets** — view and manually delete game system tickets.
 * **Browse saves** - view and delete game saves.
-* **Run MTP responder** — enables the internal MTP server to connect the Switch to a PC or Android device (phone/tablet/etc., tested with Pixel 3, Xiaomi Mi A1, Lenovo Tab 4 7" TB-7304X), where you can view and work with the memory card (1: External SD Card) and internal console memory, view installed games (4: Installed games), backup game saves to a PC (7: Saves), and dump a game card (full/trimmed/certificate) to a PC/Android with an inserted game card (9: Gamecard). *Hotkey* for this option: **(X)** button
+* **Run MTP responder** — enables the internal MTP server to connect the Switch to a PC or Android device (phone/tablet/etc., tested with Pixel 3, Xiaomi Mi A1, Lenovo Tab 4 7" TB-7304X), where you can view and work with the memory card (1: SD Card) and internal console memory, view installed games (4: Installed games), backup game saves to a PC (7: Saves), and dump a game card (full/trimmed/certificate) to a PC/Android with an inserted game card (9: Gamecard). *Hotkey* for this option: **(X)** button
-* **Run FTP server** - enables the DBI FTP server for accessing microSD files through port 5000 or installing files through port 6000.
+* **Run FTP server** - enables the DBI FTP server for accessing SD files through port 5000 or installing files through port 6000.
 * **Exit** — exits the program. *Hotkey* for this option: **(+)** button.

 The bottom left corner of DBI displays the total amount of data currently on your SD card along with the full capacity.
 The bottom right corner gives you the same information for your NAND's usable space in HOS.